- Student Services

 The school evacuation procedures in the event of fire are clearly displayed on the school notice board.
 If the fire alarm rings, you should leave the building by the nearest available exit.
 The assembly point is at the entrance to the park adjacent to the school premises (41 Dyke Road).
 At 12 Dyke Road the assembly point is at the entrance to the graveyard (St Nicholas Church).

-For accidents on site, Devrim Guven and Severine Lee are qualified First Aiders.
+For accidents on site, Devrim Guven, and Marta Betlej are qualified First Aiders.
 In the event of an accident, you should inform Reception who will record it in the School Accident Logbook.
 First aid facilities are available at Reception.

 If you have an accident and need an ambulance, dial 999.
 If you do not need an ambulance, you can go to the Accident and Emergency Department at Royal Sussex County Hospital.
 This is on Eastern Road in Kemptown.
 (Tel: 696955).